• Skip to main content

 Neuroprotection

-In humans, the ketogenic diet is often combined with antiseizure medication in children with epilepsy and has been shown to have some protective effects for those developing Alzheimers.
+In humans, the keto diet is often combined with antiseizure medication in children with epilepsy and has been shown to have some protective effects for those developing Alzheimers.

-There have not been any studies specifically on cognitive dysfunction syndrome in senior dogs and a ketogenic diet, but hopefully, those studies are underway!
+There have not been any studies specifically on cognitive dysfunction syndrome in senior dogs and a keto diet, but hopefully, those studies are underway!

 Cancer